Atmosphere of Pluto: History of study

 Understanding the state of the atmosphere requires knowing the surface temperature.
 Best estimates are derived from measurements of thermal emission of Pluto.
 The first values, calculated in 1987 from observations by IRAS, were about 55–60 K, with subsequent studies suggesting 30–40 K. In 2005, observations by the Submillimeter Array succeeded in distinguishing the emissions of Pluto and Charon, and the average temperature of Pluto's surface was measured to be 42±4 K (−231±4 °C).
 It was approximately 10 K colder than expected; the difference may be due to cooling from the sublimation of nitrogen ice,.
 Further research revealed that the temperature is strongly different in different regions: from 40 to 55–60 K.

 Around the year 2000, Pluto entered star-rich fields of the Milky Way, where it will reside until the 2020s.
 The first stellar occultations after 1988 were on 20 July and 21 August 2002 by teams led by Bruno Sicardy of the Paris Observatory and James L. Elliot of MIT.
 Atmospheric pressure turned out to be about 2 times higher than in 1988.
 The next occultation observed was on 12 June 2006, with later ones occurring more frequently.
 Processing of these data shows that the pressure continues to increase.
-An occultation of an exceptionally bright star, about 10 times brighter than the Sun itself, was observed on 29/30 June 2015 – only 2 weeks before the New Horizons encounter.
+An occultation of an exceptionally bright star, about 10 times brighter than the Sun itself, was observed on 29/30 June 2015 from the Beverly-Begg Observatory in Dunedin and the BOOTES-3 station at NIWA's Lauder Research Station – only 2 weeks before the New Horizons encounter.

 On 14 July 2015 the New Horizons spacecraft made the first explorations of the atmosphere of Pluto from close distance, including radio occultation measurements and observations of weakening of solar radiation during flight through Pluto's shadow.
 It provided the first direct measurements of parameters of the lower atmosphere.
 The surface pressure turned out to be 1.0–1.1 Pa.